zenphoto/zenphoto/SECURITY.md

 # Security Policy

-We officially only support the lastest release version.
-Please report security issue via the contact page on our site: https://www.zenphoto.org/pages/contact/
+**Please never report possible security issues on GitHub tickets as those are public.
+Instead please report responsible via mail on our site only**: https://www.zenphoto.org/pages/contact/

+Reports should be made with the latest official release or the support/development bulild.